Sunday, 10 December 2017

 1. Monday is more than the sort of struggle we meme about!
 You feel quite low, irritated, moody, have a headache and these feelings stay with you throughout the working week.

-2. You care about the company/your job much less than you did when you first started and, not only are you no longer working to the best of your ability, you find yourself frequently checking the time to see how long you have left before your shift ends.
+2. You care much less about the company/your job than you did when you first started and, not only are you no longer working to the best of your ability, you find yourself frequently checking the time to see how long you have left before your shift ends.

 Copyright_CharleyJai

 4. You're cutting corners instead of being thorough, you lack attention to detail and always avoid going the extra mile.
+Your main focus when at work is going home!

 5. You've started smoking more, or have taken up smoking so as to have frequent breaks.